Java-Workshops/JFrog-FreeTier-JVM/README.md

 Short intro into the basic concepts of DevSecOps and how JFrog will provide support for it.
 If you want to get more informations checkout my Youtube channel

-For example the Video about the **low hanging fruits of DevSecOps** english version
+For example the Video about the
+**Low Hanging Fruits Of DevSecOps**

+EN version -
 [![Low hanging Fruits of DevSecOps - english](http://img.youtube.com/vi/lNqADishl8w/mqdefault.jpg)](https://youtu.be/lNqADishl8w "DevSecOps - What are the Low hanging Fruits? - english - 4k")

-german version
+DE version -
 [![Low hanging Fruits of DevSecOps - german](http://img.youtube.com/vi/cgaiBwRjtSk/mqdefault.jpg)](https://youtu.be/cgaiBwRjtSk "DevSecOps - What are the Low hanging Fruits? - german - 4k")

 ## The tutorial itself